Forward QQ Mail to Phone Call Notifications with Echobell

 Step 5 — Test end to end

-1. Send a test email in QQ Mail that matches your rule.
+1. Send a test email in QQ Mail that matches your forwarding rule.

-2. Confirm QQ forwards to your channel email.
+2. Confirm QQ forwards it to your channel email.

 3. Confirm Echobell triggers a call notification.

-4. Adjust template and filters based on the call content.
+4. Adjust templates and filters based on what the call reads out.

 Troubleshooting

-• Add Echobell Conditions only if QQ rules are still not enough
+• Too many calls: Tighten QQ Mail rules first.
+Add Echobell Conditions only if that's still not enough.

-• Shorten template text and keep only key fields
+• Voice content too long: Shorten the template and keep only key fields.

-• Keep regular updates on push, reserve calls for truly urgent messages
+• Use push for routine updates, reserve calls for truly urgent messages

 By